smirik/mass-resonances/README.md

   --is-current BOOLEAN         If true, the application will librations only
                                from database, it won't compute them from phases
-  --help                       Show this message and exit.
+  --migrate-phases BOOLEAN     will loads phases to postgres from redis --help                       Show this message and exit.
 ```

 **Usage: main.py plot [OPTIONS]**

 ```
 Build graphics for asteroids in pointed interval, that have libration.
   Libration can be created by command 'find'.

 Options:
   --start INTEGER    Start asteroid number.
 Counting from 1.
   --stop INTEGER     Stop asteroid number.
 Excepts last.
 Means, that asteroid
                      with number, that equals this parameter, will not be integrated.
-  --force BOOLEAN
+  --from-db BOOLEAN  If true, applicatioin will loads resonant phases from
+                     database instead redis.
   --help             Show this message and exit.
 ```